At the All Star Game

 Perhaps you can imagine some of the stories.

-The subject of memory loss came up when LePlumer talked about the dementia that had robbed his father of every scrap of memory.
+The subject of memory loss arrived when LePlumer talked about the dementia that had robbed his father of every scrap of memory.

 Everybody sympathized and mourned their own losses,most of which they couldn't remember.